ghost717/boilerplate/README.md

 cd newProjectName

-php index.php (only works on windows machines for now)
+php installer.php (only works on windows machines for now)